tristan957/harvest-almanac/CONTRIBUTING.md

 ```

 ### Dependencies

+You can find necessary dependecies and their versions in the root `meson.build`.

 This project has been configured to use Meson's WrapDB if development libraries
 are not found on the host system.
 If you want to use WrapDB-provided